Paxil Injury Lawyer in New York City

 • increased risk of self-harm.

-In fact, studies have shown that infants exposed to Paxil, while in utero, have almost double the chance of being born with a congenital, cardiovascular birth defect, when compared to those not exposed.
+Studies have shown that infants exposed to Paxil, while in utero, have almost double the chance of being born with a congenital, cardiovascular birth defect when compared to those not exposed.

-If you or a loved one have used Paxil and believe that you or your child suffered medical injuries as a result, contact a Paxil Attorney at Finz & Finz, P.C., now at (855) TOP-FIRM or complete the Free Paxil Case Evaluation form to find out how Finz & Finz, P.C., can help you.
+If you or a loved one have used Paxil and believe that you or your child suffered medical injuries as a result, contact a New York City defective drug attorney at Finz & Finz, P.C., now at (855) TOP-FIRM or complete the Free Paxil Case Evaluation form to find out how Finz & Finz, P.C., can help you.